Heavenly Hash Chocolate Snack Cake

 Pet Milk

-I didn’t have a box of powdered sugar, mine was in a bag.
-A box of confectioners sugar usually weighs 16 oz so you would think it would contain about 4 cups.
-But an internet search said anything from 3.5 to 3.75 cups.
-So I started with 3.5 thereabout.
-I figured I could add more if needed.
+I didn’t have a box of powdered sugar—mine was in a bag.
+A standard box of confectioners’ sugar usually weighs 16 oz., so you’d expect it to be about 4 cups.
+But an internet search told me it’s actually closer to 3.5 to 3.75 cups.
+So, I started with around 3.5 cups, figuring I could always add more if needed.

-You soften the oleo, or in my case, I used butter.
-But don’t melt it.
-Add the Pet milk which is just evaporated milk from a can.
-Pet milk has a consistency similar to half and half.
-It’s a little thicker than just regular milk from the frig.
-I used heavy cream in mine, just because I had some that needed to be used up.
+The original recipe calls for oleo, but I used butter.
+Don’t melt it—just soften it.
+Then add Pet milk (which is simply evaporated milk in a can).
+Pet milk has a consistency similar to half-and-half, a little thicker than regular milk from the fridge.
+I actually used heavy cream in mine, only because I had some on hand that needed using up.

-But just add one tablespoon at a time until you can reach a spreadable consistency.
-I possibly could have thinned mine a bit more but I didn’t want to get it too thin and then have to add in extra sugar.
+Add the milk (or cream) just one tablespoon at a time until the frosting reaches a spreadable consistency.
+I could have thinned mine a bit more, but I didn’t want to overshoot and have to add more sugar.

-Store Heavenly Hash in the refrigerator in a sealed container.
-It will keep for days, mine is going on 10-12 days and I just had a piece when I started writing this))
+Store Heavenly Hash in a sealed container in the refrigerator.
+It keeps beautifully for days—mine is going on 10–12 days, and I just had a piece while I started writing this!

 Memories

-Treasure those hand-written recipes like my husband’s grandmother’s for Heavenly Hash, and keep them in a safe place.
-They may not seem important to you at the time, but years on down the road, they become treasures.
-They invoke sweet memories and we can all use as many of those as we can get)))
+Treasure those handwritten recipes—like my husband’s grandmother’s Heavenly Hash—and keep them in a safe place.
+They may not seem all that important at the time, but years down the road, they become priceless.
+They carry sweet memories, and I think we can all agree… you can never have too many of those.

 Note: